uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

 The following steps will guide you to install Globus Connect Personal (GCP) on your computer running Windows.

 1. Navigate to the [Globus Connect Personal official page](https://www.globus.org/globus-connect-personal) and scroll down to find the GCP Windows version.
-Click on the "INSTALL NOW" button in the red box in the image below to be taken to the official installation instructions and download link for GCP for Windows.
+Click on the "INSTALL NOW" button in the red box, as shown in the image below, to be taken to the official installation instructions and download link for GCP for Windows.
+The "INSTALL NOW" button is located below the text Globus Connect Personal for Windows.

     ![Globus Connect Personal official page showing operating system options with links.
 Windows is in the center of the three.](./images/gg-gcp-install/win/001-select.png)